Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 2 - Installing Solaris 2.6

 In the previous installment, we downloaded all required software, created a disk image, and prepared the disk.
 We ended with a reboot, and the emulator should now be showing the OpenBIOS boot prompt again.
 We are ready to install Solaris.

 For our installation, we cannot always use the defaults that the installer presents us.
-We want to do three things differently:
+Specifically, we want to do three things differently:

 1. We want to set up the network using the virtual network system that QEMU provides the emulated machine with.
 This means that we will give the emulated system a fixed IP address.

-2. We want to have larger sizes for /var and /usr than the installer will use by default.
-We want to manually layout the file system.
+2. We want to have a larger sizes for /var and /usr than the installer will use by default.
+So we need to manually layout the file system.

 3. We don't want to automatically reboot after the installation is done.
-We want to set up a few little extra network options before the reboot.
+Because we want to set up a few little extra network options before the reboot.

 Starting the installation procedure

-After rebooting, the emulator will be in the OpenBIOS boot prompt.
+After rebooting, the emulator will be in the OpenBIOS boot prompt again.
 But this time, we will boot normally from the cdrom, instead of booting to single-user mode.

 # boot cdrom:d

-And after a while we are treated to the Solaris welcome screen.
+And after a while we are treated to the Solaris Welcome screen.
+And you thought that Apple invented the Welcome screen with a Welcome message in different languages of the world...

 Configuring the network

-After another short while, the installer will start the first part of the installation: ask for all necessary information to join a network.
-It wants to know our language and locale first, and will then give some general information on setting up the machine.
+But it wants to know our language and locale first, and will then give us some general information on setting up the machine.

-On the next screen we can enter a hostname for your system.
+On the next screen we can enter a hostname for our system.
 I used "qemu-solaris".

 After that, we are asked if our system is connected to the network.
 We want to use QEMU's built-in virtual network, so we answer 'yes'.